Introduction

 Diminishing the Role of Yeshua

 Paullist Christianity so completely focusses on the person of ‘Jesus’, that some major sections of modern Christianity don’t even bother to follow his actual teachings (like fundamentalist Evangelicals).
-Paul’s teachings have so completely eclipsed his, that the teachings of Yeshua have effectively become irrelevant.
-Talmidaism, in contrast, is about the ethical teachings of Yeshua, rather than the person of Yeshua.
+Paul’s teachings have so completely eclipsed those of Yeshua, that the teachings of Yeshua have effectively become irrelevant.
+Talmidaism, in contrast, is about the ethical teachings of Yeshua, rather than about the person of Yeshua.

 In his book, ‘The First Coming’, Thomas Sheehan says that modern Christians are so focussed on his supposed second coming, that they really don’t pay that much attention to what he said when he was here the first time round.
 Sheehan even goes so far as to say that, when Peter denied knowing Yeshua, his fault wasn’t that he abandoned Yeshua, but that he didn’t abandon him enough.